al-sakka/AVR_Drivers/README.md

 - **LCD**: Driver for interfacing with LCD displays.
 - **Keypad**: Driver for interacting with matrix keypads.
 - **Ultrasonic**: Driver for ultrasonic distance measurement sensors.
+- **EEPROM**: A high-level driver for reading from and writing to external EEPROM devices using the I2C (TWI) protocol.
+This driver abstracts the I2C communication and provides easy-to-use functions for storing and retrieving data in external EEPROM chips, such as the 24Cxx series, allowing persistent storage of data across power cycles.

 ## Getting Started